-The TalibanThe Taliban ("Students of Islamic Knowledge Movement") is the current ruling faction in Afghanistan.
-They came to power in 1996, during Afghanistan's ongoing civil war.
-Although they currently hold 90% of the country's territory, their policies—including their treatment of women and support of terrorists—have ostracized them from the world community.
-Only Saudi Arabia, Pakistan, and the United Arab Emirates recognized the Taliban as Afghanistan's legitimate government.
-[After the September 11, 2001 terrorist attack on the U.S., however, Saudi Arabia and the UAE cut diplomatic ties with the Taliban.]
+The Taliban ("Students of Islamic Knowledge Movement") ruled Afghanistan from 1996 until 2001.
+They came to power during Afghanistan's long civil war.
+Although they managed to hold 90% of the country's territory, their policies—including their treatment of women and support of terrorists—ostracized them from the world community.
+The Taliban was ousted from power in December 2001 by the U.S. military and Afghani opposition forces in response to the September 11, 2001, terrorist attack on the U.S.

 The Taliban's rise to power

 The Taliban are one of the mujahideen ("holy warriors" or "freedom fighters") groups that formed during the war against the Soviet occupation of Afghanistan (1979-89).
 After the withdrawal of Soviet forces, the Soviet-backed government lost ground to the mujahideen.
 In 1992, Kabul was captured and an alliance of mujahideen set up a new government with Burhanuddin Rabbani as interim president.
 However, the various factions were unable to cooperate and fell to fighting each other.
 Afghanistan was reduced to a collection of territories held by competing warlords.